open-feature/docs.openfeature.dev/docs/getting-started/java.md

 ## Introduction

-This walk-through teaches you the basics of using OpenFeature in Java on top of Spring Boot Web application.
+This walk-through teaches you the basics of using OpenFeature in Java on top of a Spring Boot Web application.

 You'll learn how to: